NSW Electric Car Rebate 2026: Every EV Incentive in New South Wales

 What’s No Longer Available

-The NSW $3,000 EV rebate — officially part of the NSW Electric Vehicle Strategy — closed in February 2023 after processing approximately 27,000 applications.
+The NSW $3,000 EV rebate - officially part of the NSW Electric Vehicle Strategy - closed on 1 January 2024, alongside the EV stamp duty exemption.
 At its peak it was one of the more accessible state rebates in the country: open to buyers of new BEVs priced under $68,750, with the $3,000 payment made directly to the buyer after purchase.

-If you purchased a BEV before February 2023 and did not claim the $3,000 rebate, the window has now long closed.
+If you purchased a BEV before 1 January 2024 and did not claim the $3,000 rebate, the window has now closed.

 The Road User Charge - Struck Down